Sunday, March 6, 2016

 THE SLOW RISE OF THE PHOENIX

-A wound can not heal when the scab is constantly being scratched open.
+A wound cannot heal when the scab is constantly being scratched open.

-Freedom is rising to new heights, not staying grounded or try and retrieve that what is lost.
+not staying grounded or try and retrieve that what is lost.

 A phoenix will spread its wings and embrace its freedom.